Kitware/HPCCloud/docs/glossary.md

 ### Taskflow

-Taskflows are a collection of tasks and jobs which are run for simulations.
+Taskflows are collections of tasks run to orchestrate a given simulation workflow.

 ### Workflow